tryton/tryton-client/doc/usage.rst

     - Remove: Deletes fields from *Fields to Import*.
     - Clear: Removes all fields from *Fields to Import*.
     - Auto-Detect: Tries to auto detect fields in the CSV *File to Import*.
-    - Ok: Proceeds the data import.
+    - OK: Proceeds the data import.
     - Cancel

 Widgets